LilSpazJoekp/docstrfmt/docs/usage/daemon_mode.rst

 Startup Time
 ============

-The daemon avoids the overhead of: * Starting Python interpreter * Importing all dependencies * Parsing configuration * Initializing formatters
+The daemon avoids the overhead of:

+- Starting the Python interpreter
+- Importing all dependencies
+- Parsing configuration
+- Initializing formatters

 This makes it much faster for repeated formatting requests.